List of Downton Abbey characters: King George V

 George V (Guy Williams) is the king to whom Rose MacClare is presented at court in 1923.
 He addresses her when the Prince of Wales mentions that her father, Lord Flintshire, hosted the prince's tour of India.
 When Rose responds that the prince was very popular, the king dryly remarks that "the prince is never short of popularity."
 (Note: In real life, the then Prince of Wales, the future Edward VIII, had gone for a 4-month visit of India in 1921.
 His arrival in India at the end of November 1921, in midst of the non-cooperation movement led to the outbreak of riots in Bombay.
 His entire travel programme in India was marred with protests, violence and hartals by the Indian National Congress led by Mahatma Gandhi, with the British administration going on a crackdown of political dissent.)
 The king is later heard in a radio broadcast commemorating the inauguration of the British Empire Exhibition, voiced by Jon Glover.
 He is portrayed by Simon Jones in the film.

 Queen Mary

 George V's wife, Queen Mary (Valerie Dane), appears with her husband at the debutante ball.
 She appeared in the film, played by Geraldine James.

-The Prince of Wales
+Edward, Prince of Wales

 The Prince of Wales (Oliver Dimsdale), the future King Edward VIII, is also present at Rose's debutante ball, and his affair with the married Freda Dudley Ward is the centre of Sampson's blackmail plot.
 He later opens the ball at Grantham House and dances with Rose.

-The Duke of York
+Prince Albert, Duke of York

 Prince Albert, Duke of York (Jonathan Townsend), the future King George VI, is present at Rose's debutante ball.